jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 guidance and the religion of truth, in order to make it prevail over all religions, even though the idolaters dislike it.
-34. O you who believe!
-Many of the rabbis and priests consume people's wealth illicitly, and hinder from Allah’s path.
+34. Muslims,  Many of the rabbis and priests consume people's wealth illicitly, and hinder from Allah’s path.
 Those who hoard gold and silver, and do not spend them in Allah’s cause, inform them of a painful punishment.